farkam135/GoIV/README.md

 * The phone you're running has a faulty screen capture api (Seems to occasionally affect Cyanogen and some lesser known phone brands)
 * GoIV has not been granted permission to draw over other apps.
 * GoIV wasn't started.

+### Why does Pokémon Go turn black after starting GoIV?
+The black screen in Pokémon Go is caused by it being developed on Unity Engine.
+Sometimes it just doesn't work, so you'll need to restart Pokémon Go.
+Unfortunately there is nothing we can do to prevent this.

 ### Does GoIV break Niantic's terms of use?
 GoIV is in a gray area, you could argue that it does or does not, depending on how you interpret the wording.